NaridaL/javasetmap.ts/README.md

 ## Installation
 NPM:  `npm install javasetmap.ts --save`

-In the browser, you can include the [UMD bundle](./dist/bundle.js) in a script tag, and the module will be available under the global `nla`
+In the browser, you can include the [UMD bundle](./dist/bundle.js) in a script tag, and the module will be available under the global `javasetmap_ts`

 <!--- CONTENT-START --->
+## Usage
 ```ts
 import {JavaMap} from 'javasetmap.ts'
 // node: const {JavaMap} = require('javasetmap.ts')